 Three years later she confessed that she often curled up with a mug of tea to reread that letter every time she felt down and it reminded her how loved she was.
 (Parent-win!)
 Related: Read my latest post, A Letter to My College Freshman…Truth Inspired by a Baby Blanket

-#3 Know that it’s OK to cry.
+#3 Know that it’s okay to cry.
 A lot.
-(And it’s also OK if you don’t.)
+(And it’s also okay if you don’t.)

 Some people are criers, some aren’t.
 It doesn’t mean you’re a helicopter parent if you’re sobbing, and it doesn’t mean you’re heartless if you don’t.
 If you ARE a crier, bring a lot of tissues, and plan your exit accordingly.
 Kids appreciate it if you wait to unleash the ugly-cry until you get to the car.